jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) they provide, in relation to the amount, a statement that they will not include particulars in their investment income information under sections 25F to 25H and make disclosure under section 25N of the Tax Administration Act 1994.
 Use of refund
 (6) An amount of a refund paid under subsection (4) or (5) may be used under section RM 10 to satisfy a liability under the Inland Revenue Acts.

+### RM 8B Overpaid TSWT
+When this section applies
+(1) This section applies when a transfer scheme withholds and pays to the Commissioner an amount of TSWT and that amount is more than the amount required to be paid under this Part.
+Refund to transfer scheme
+(2) The Commissioner must refund the amount of the overpayment to the transfer scheme.

 ### RM 9 Calculations for attributed and non-attributed fringe benefits
 When this section applies